ShameyWinehouse/shamey-naturalist/README.md

 	ChanceLoss = 20
 }
 ```
 ...mean that, when the amulet is being "worn", every 120 seconds (`WaitInSeconds`) an amulet "tick" will happen.
-When each amulet "tick" happens, there will be a 5% chance that the wearer will receive money.
+When each amulet "tick" happens, there will be a 20% chance (`ChanceGive`) that the wearer will receive money.
 If they're lucky enough to get money, the amount will be random between $1 and $500 (`RegularUpperBound`).
 However, there is a 7% chance (`ChanceLargeUpperBound`) that the upper bound will actually be higher at $700 (`LargeUpperBound`).

 Additionally, the amulet won't disappear until after 120 minutes (`TimeRiskLossInMinutes`) total have passed.
 Once that time has passed, there will start being a 20% chance (`ChanceLoss`) per tick that the amulet will disappear.
 If 240 minutes (`TimeDefiniteLossInMinutes`) pass and the amulet still hasn't disappeared, then it finally will (like a hard cap).